roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 ### Chieftains

 A chieftain lived in a big house on his farm.
 His slaves / workers lived on the same land, but in a smaller house.
 Around the land of the chieftain was the land of other farmers, where they had their houses, but it was also controlled by the chieftain.
-There was other spheres of influences of chieftains.
+There were other spheres of influences of chieftains.
 Some people were in the middle of two spheres and they seek out one of them, that gave them the most profit and protection.
 Almost all people were "forced" to join one chieftain and give him his loyalty and support by joining his raids.

 The chieftains’ power: